 - Floor wipers – 50 reps

 This is quite a common rule for all dieters, which is oftentimes neglected.
-These highly processed foods are absolutely useless to your body.
-That’s why you should exclude suchs from your daily meal plan.
+These highly processed foods don’t provide the right nutrients to sustain your daily life and activities.
+That’s why you should exclude suchs as much as you can from your daily meal plan.

 Some supporters of this diet claim that there is no specific calorie intake recommended.
 The main idea of the diet is to eat the necessary amount of food to get enough energy for training sessions.
-It is important to get the calories from healthy and nutritious foods.
+It is important to get your fuel from healthy and nutritious foods.

-Other followers believe that you should start with 14 calories of daily intake per 1 pound of your body weight.
+Other followers believe that you should start with 14 calories of daily intake per pound of your body weight.
 Protein should make up 35% of your daily calorie intake, carbs – 25%, and healthy fats – 40%.
-After a month you should adjust the calories, 100-200 calories per day will be sufficient.
+After a month, you should adjust the calories, decreasing by 100-200 calories per day should make a difference.

 By sticking to this diet and working out regularly you can peel off the unwanted pounds and make your body toned and strong.
-The foods you’re supposed to consume on this diet have numerous health benefits.
-And excluding certain options like red meat or processed meat high in saturated fat can lower your blood cholesterol and can also significantly decrease your risks of heart disease (2).
+The foods you’re supposed to prioritize on this diet have numerous health benefits.
+And excluding certain options like red meat with high fat content or processed meat high in saturated fat can lower your blood cholesterol and can also significantly decrease your risks of heart disease (2).

 In conclusion, the Spartan diet is quite a balanced and healthy dietary plan.
-By following it and combining it with regular exercising and healthy lifestyle habits you’ll get the desired results very quickly.
+By following and combining it with regular exercising and healthy lifestyle habits you should eventually get the desired results.
 Remember about the importance of hydration and drink the necessary amounts of water daily (4).
 By getting enough high quality sleep (3) and reducing your stress level, you’ll contribute to your weight loss and improve your overall health.
 However, make it a rule to consult a health professional before making any significant adjustments in your lifestyle and starting a new diet.